KoBeWi/Metroidvania-System/README.md

 ### Discovering

-Cells on the map can be in 3 states: undiscovered, discovered and visited.
-Undiscovered rooms don't draw at all, visited rooms draw with the default style.
-Discovered rooms draw with an alternate style and rules that can be specified in the [map theme](#map_theme).
+Cells on the map can be in 3 states: undiscovered, mapped and explored.
+Undiscovered rooms don't draw at all, explored rooms draw with the default style.
+Mapped rooms draw with an alternate style and rules that can be specified in the [map theme](#map_theme).
 You can manually discover cells using `MetSys.discover_cell()` or you can discover a group of cells (e.g. when picking up a map item) by using `MetSYs.discover_cell_group()`.
 Cell groups can be defined in the [editor](#cell-group-mode).
 Discovering a cell emits `MetSys.map_updated` signal.

+You can use `is_cell_discovered()` to check if cell is discovered and `get_discovered_ratio()` to get ratio of discovered cells vs all cells.

 ### Storable objects